 Treatment of tonsillitis and ear infections generally requires antibiotics.
 If left untreated, tonsillitis could damage organs in your body.
 A tonsillectomy is an in which the tonsils are removed.
 Adenoidectomy is the removal of the adenoids.
 The combined operation is called a T&A. Generally these surgical procedures are performed if antibiotics are unresponsive.
 If antibiotics do not work to eliminate tonsillitis or ear infection, a tonsillectomy and possible adenoidectomy may be performed.
 These surgical procedures will help you reduce the number of throat and ear infections.

 Tonsillectomy and Adenoidectomy is performed under general anesthesia.
 Drs.
-Chapman, Anderson or Ballinger can remove the tonsils and/or adenoids in many different ways.
+Chapman or Anderson can remove the tonsils and/or adenoids in many different ways.
 When surgery is complete, bleeding is stopped and the patient is admitted into recovery.
 Upon awakening, you will be given pain medication.
 Within a little while, you will be able to go home.
 Surgery is usually well tolerated although a sore throat is common for the first 5-10 days after surgery.
 Watch for bleeding.
 You will initially find it easiest to swallow liquids and cold dessert like foods.